Help your LEP Students succeed by learning Spanish for Teachers!

 - Express curriculum objectives to students and their parents

-- Learn Spanish vocabulary for the classroom (classroom objects, etc.).
+- Learn Spanish vocabulary for the classroom such as: classroom objects, rooms, etc.).

-- Explain student schedules, classroom subjects and times
+- Explain student schedules and times as well as academic subjects

 Online Spanish Classes for Teachers

-In this Maestro Miércoles lesson you will learn how report test scores in Spanish to parents and guardians: informar las calificaciones.
-Su reto profesional: start using this new vocabulary to talk about the students’ grades with parents and guardians in Spanish and also try to conjugate the verb “cumplir” in as many tenses…
+In this Spanish for Educators lesson you will learn how report test scores in Spanish to parents and guardians: informar las calificaciones.
+Su reto profesional: start using this new vocabulary to talk about the students’ grades with parents and guardians in Spanish and also try to conjugate the verb “cumplir” in as many…

-In this Maestro Miércoles lesson you will learn how to use and conjugate the regular verbs in the preterite (past tense) in Spanish: Verbos regulares en el pretérito.
-Here is the Spanish lesson I taught to my Maestro Miércoles Facebook group: Subscribe to our YouTube Channel to see all of our lessons and get the…
+In this Spanish for Educators lesson you will learn how to use and conjugate the regular verbs in the preterite (past tense) in Spanish: Verbos regulares en el pretérito.
+Here is the Spanish lesson I taught to my Maestro Miércoles Facebook group: Subscribe to our YouTube Channel to see all of our lessons and get…

 Present Tense Verb Refresher!
-In this Maestro Miércoles lesson you will learn how to use and conjugate the regular verbs in the present in Spanish: Verbos regulares en el presente Su reto profesional: Empieza a usar los verbos regulares en el presente en español con tus estudiantes o sus padres/tutores.
-Start using…
+In this Spanish for Educators lesson you will learn how to use and conjugate the regular verbs in the present in Spanish: Verbos regulares en el presente Su reto profesional: Empieza a usar los verbos regulares en el presente en español con tus estudiantes o sus padres/tutores.
+Start…

-In this Maestro Miércoles lesson you will learn how to talk about positive and negative student behavior with parents during conferences: El comportamiento positivo y negativo del estudiante.
-Su reto profesional: Learn and understand the different words and phrases used to explain the positive and negative behaviors in Spanish and be ready…
+In this Spanish for Educators lesson you will learn how to talk about positive and negative student behavior with parents during conferences: El comportamiento positivo y negativo del estudiante.
+Su reto profesional: Learn and understand the different words and phrases used to explain the positive and negative behaviors in Spanish and be…

 If learning and/or improving your Spanish this year is one of your goals, be sure to get these 4 tips to learn Spanish for free to help you accomplish your goals!
 Here is Spanish lesson I taught to the Facebook group: Subscribe to our YouTube Channel to see all of our lessons and get the…

-This Maestro Miércoles focuses on understanding the stem-changing verbs in Spanish and start using them in the classroom: Verbos que cambian de raíz o verbos de bota.
-Su reto profesional: memorizar y usar estos verbos que cambian de raíz para usarlos en las conversaciones en clase / Memorize these stem-changing verbs and start…
+This Spanish for Educators focuses on understanding the stem-changing verbs in Spanish and start using them in the classroom: Verbos que cambian de raíz o verbos de bota.
+Su reto profesional: memorizar y usar estos verbos que cambian de raíz para usarlos en las conversaciones en clase / Memorize these stem-changing verbs and…

-This Maestro Miércoles lesson focuses on mastering the irregular verbs in the present tense in Spanish: Los verbos irregulares en el presente en español.
-In Spanish, verbs have three different endings: AR, ER, and IR (infinitive form) and these endings can vary depending on the person (I, she, they, etc.) you are…
+This Spanish for Educators lesson focuses on mastering the irregular verbs in the present tense in Spanish: Los verbos irregulares en el presente en español.
+In Spanish, verbs have three different endings: AR, ER, and IR (infinitive form) and these endings can vary depending on the person (I, she, they, etc.) you…

 Spanish Gender: The Spanish language has gender, it is still a binary language!
-In this Maestro Miércoles lesson you will learn how gender is used to denote a person, place, or thing.
+In this Spanish for Educators lesson you will learn how gender is used to denote a person, place, or thing.
 Get ready to master el género y los artículos en español!
-Spanish is a gendered language and requires the learner…
+Spanish is a gendered language and requires the…

 Spanish for Educators: School Schedules and Subjects in Spanish

-In this Maestro Miércoles lesson you will learn how to communicate your school schedules and all of the subjects into Spanish.
-The objective of this Spanish lesson is for educators to learn how to talk about their school schedules and subjects in Spanish with your Spanish-speaking students; including learning how to tell…
+In this Spanish for Educators lesson you will learn how to communicate your school schedules and all of the subjects into Spanish.
+The objective of this Spanish lesson is for educators to learn how to talk about their school schedules and subjects in Spanish with your Spanish-speaking students; including learning how to…

 Culture and Education: Daily Routines at School in Costa Rica